 As such, HR practitioners surveying employees within the EU should consider these three things at a minimum: Demographics, Consent, and Processors.

-GDPR requires that companies only collect those demographics which have a demonstrably legitimate use for survey reporting.
+Under GDPR, you may request only the demographic details essential for analysing survey trends, and you must explain why each data point matters.
 However, assessing legitimacy can be nuanced.
 The broad definition is anything that can be reasonably justified as helping to identify trends or pressing issues pertinent to company operations or management.

-The power of any listening strategy lies in the ability to identify and understand trends.
+Demographics enable organizations to identify trends across employee groups, revealing patterns that might otherwise remain hidden in aggregate data.
 Demographics make this possible, allowing the reviewer to accurately understand the numbers and find groups of people who may share an opinion or perspective.
 For instance, a relatively small data point may not seem significant until you realize that it represents the entire racial minority of your workforce, or the people who have worked at your company for less than five years.
 Proper demographics are key to understanding one’s organization, allowing leaders to make better informed decisions on any given issue.

-These demographic cuts allow you to look deeply into the company issues and see how they affect the whole.
+Demographic segmentation reveals how specific issues affect different employee groups, from tenure cohorts to geographic locations.
 While standard cuts (such as gender, tenure, age, and biographical information) will come from the company’s HRIS system, it may be desirable to augment this with self-reported data in order to yield insights.
 Both attributed and self-reported data will need clear governance regarding what information is shared, stored, and used within the analytics engine to ensure individuals’ confidentiality.

 But can you use HRIS data, and how does the GDPR affect your ability to collect additional data?
 The GDPR applies equally to new data collection and existing stored data, requiring a legitimate business purpose for all.